operaads/docs/docs/ofs/js/003-no-iframe-sdk.md

-# Introduction
+# No iframe sdk

-This SDK is basically the same as the original JS SDK, but it only support js-taglist creative type.
+This SDK render ads by a div wrapper not iframe, but it only support js-taglist creative type.
 Please make sure only js-taglist ads in your slot.

 ## SDK Address